confluentinc/confluent-kafka-dotnet/README.md

 ### Working with Apache Avro

-The `Confluent.Kafka.Avro` nuget package provides an Avro serializer and deserializer that integrate with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html).
-The `Confluent.SchemaRegistry` nuget package provides a client for interfacing with Schema Registry's REST API.
+The `Confluent.SchemaRegistry.KafkaClients` nuget package provides an Avro serializer and deserializer that integrate with [Confluent
+Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html).
+The `Confluent.SchemaRegistry`
+nuget package provides a client for interfacing with Schema Registry's REST API.